 We are changing the world by nurturing children and their families to be informed, compassionate, lifelong learners who are a force for change in education, the community, and society.

 History

-Highland Community School has been providing a Montessori education for one of the most racially, economically, and socially diverse populations in Milwaukee for over fifty years.
-Highland is fortunate to have a well-established parent Board of Directors of current parents interested in advancing educational opportunities for children.
+Highland Community School has been offering a high-quality Montessori education to one of Milwaukee's most racially, economically, and socially diverse communities for over fifty years.